Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Preliminaries

 \begin{enumerate}[label=(\arabic*)] \item $Hull_X(A)$ is $K_{\ref{hull of qc}\ref{hull of qc:1}}(\dl)$-quasiconvex in $X$.

 \item Suppose, moreover, $A\subset X$ is $k$-quasiconvex.
 Then $Hd(A, Hull_X(A))\leq D_{\ref{hull of qc}\ref{hull of qc:2}}(\delta, k)$. \end{enumerate} \end{lemma}

-The following three lemmas show other ways to construct quasiconvex sets. \begin{lemma} Suppose $X,Y$ are $\delta$-hyperbolic metric spaces and $f:X\map Y$ is a $k$-qi embedding.
+The following three lemmas show other ways to construct quasiconvex subsets.
+Lemmas \ref{lem-union qc} and \ref{lem-union qc qg} follow easily from the stability of quasigeodesics (Lemma \ref{ml}) and the slimness of triangles, whereas Lemma \ref{qc morph} follows from the stability of quasigeodesics together with the definition of a qi embedding. \begin{lemma} Let $\dl,k,k_1,k_2\ge0$.
+Suppose $X,Y$ are $\delta$-hyperbolic metric spaces and $f:X\map Y$ is a $k$-qi embedding.
 Suppose $A\subset X$ and $B\subset f(A)$ where $A$ is $k_1$-quasiconvex in $X$ and $B$ is $k_2$-quasiconvex in $Y$.
 Then the following holds:

 (1) $f(A)$ is $K_{\ref{qc morph}}(\delta, k, k_1)$-quasiconvex in $Y$.

 (2) $f^{-1}(B)$ is $K'_{\ref{qc morph}}(\delta, k, k_2)$-quasiconvex in $X$. \end{lemma}

 \begin{lemma} Let $R\ge0$, $\dl\ge0$ and $k\ge0$.
 Suppose $X$ is a $\dl$-hyperbolic metric space.
 Suppose that $\{U_{\lm}:\lm\in\Lambda\}$ is a collection of $k$-quasiconvex subsets of $X$.
 Further, assume that $V$ is also a $k$-quasiconvex subset of $X$ such that $d(V, U_{\lm})\le R$ for all $\lm\in\Lambda$.
 Then $V\bigcup\bigcup_{\lm\in\Lambda}U_{\lm}$ is $(4\dl+k+R)$-quasiconvex in $X$. \end{lemma}